Men’s and women’s berets are available in a variety of styles. A beret is a soft hat worn tilted on the head and shaped like a bowl.

 7. Mohair Beret

-Mohair Berets are the different types of berets that are a relatively new addition to the Beret community, having first appeared in Poland in 2004.
+Mohair Berets are the different types of berets that are a relatively new addition to the Beret community, first appearing in Poland in 2004.

 These show support for the conservative-nationalistic Catholic movement in Poland.
 Mohair Berets are constructed with yarn produced from Angora goat hair.